 At the same time, a series of cholera outbreaks ran rampant across the mainland of Courelli.
 These outbreaks reached epidemic levels over the years between 1880 and 1883, before finally subsiding.
 Following the epidemic, Courelli began large-scale infrastructure development to combat future disease.
 Huge building projects began, including construction of then-modern sewer systems, hospitals and transport systems.
 Courellian infrastructure was so impressive that the nation’s engineering and industrial expertise was the envy of many other nations around the globe.
 At the same time, the resources, troops and will to hold onto colonial holdings in Harndon simply no longer existed.
 Courelli made the bitter decision to withdraw entirely: families, soldiers, and workers were moved from the relative safety of their fortified settlements into the forests and the mountains, in order to make their way to the ports.
 The Harndonians had a field day – entire communities were murdered whilst on the march.
 None were spared; not women, not children, not the unarmed, and those that managed to avoid or escape the local tribespeople left Harndon forever, permanently scarred by what they had been exposed to.

-In 1895, a powerful earthquake struck Hart Isle and caused a tsunami that swept across portions of southern Courelli.
-In a single decade, the population of Hart Isle had declined from an estimated 73,000 to below 24,000, as result of emigration, disease, famine and disaster.
+In 1895, a powerful earthquake struck Avanua and caused a tsunami that swept across portions of southern Courelli.
+In a single decade, the population of Avanua had declined from an estimated 73,000 to below 24,000, as result of emigration, disease, famine and disaster.
 This period is called the Great Misery.

-Embarrassed by the loss to "underequipped colonials," the National Assembly ordered Courellian forces withdrawn.
-Governor Springer was removed from power due to the incident, with most of the blame levied against him.
-From the Wellsian perspective, the war encouraged their militaristic tendencies, creating the militarized state known today.
+Embarrassed by the loss to "underequipped colonials," the National Assembly ordered Courellian forces withdrawn, and removed Governor Springer from power due to the incident – the first time in Courellian history where the National Assembly took such a step.

 The post-war boom created a general increase in personal wealth, which brought with it a never-before-seen luxury commodities market.
 Televisions became widely available and adopted.
 Courelli became a regional leader for television production, development and broadcast.
 Television news and journalism became a major facet of Courelli's culture and foreign policy.
 Music, advertising, and the already successful film market all surged in response to the increased interest in television through the 50s and 60s.
 The interest in manufacturing and industry, combined with the accompanying growth in an early electronics market of the era, flourished into Courellian futurism: the obsessive need for technological and artistic development into futuristic fields.
 This boom in technology and industry created large demand for workers, and as such, women began to find their place outside of the home, with many women working in the engineering, design, and manufacturing industries.
 At the same time, science fiction and speculative fiction became popular genres, representing an optimistic view of the future and the possibilities of technology.